Remote League Rules

-1. A governing board will be established for all leagues.
-The board will consist of NADO representatives and Franchisee holders from the organization.
+1. A NADO Remote League Committee will be established for all leagues.
+This committee will consist of NADO representatives and Franchisee holders from the organization.

-2. All protests, conduct charges and miscellaneous gray area charges will be reviewed with by the governing board.
+2. All protests, conduct charges and miscellaneous charges will be reviewed with by the NADO Remote League Committee.

-3. A protest that is clearly defined in the rules will be enforced according to the rules and not by the governing board.
+3. A protest that is clearly defined in the rules will be enforced according to the rules and not by the NADO Remote League Committee.